Food and mood [re-release]

 Health professional resource.

-Since then, a wealth of consistent evidence has firmly established nuts as potent cardioprotective foods.
+Since then, a wealth of evidence has firmly established the role of nuts in cardiovascular risk reduction.

 Published April 28, 2025